HtmlUnit/htmlunit/README.md

 You can start here:
 * [Getting Started][7]
 * [The Java Web Scraping Handbook][8] A nice tutorial about webscraping with a lot of background information and details about HtmlUnit.
+* [The Complete Guide to Web Scraping with Java] A small straightforward guide to web scraping with Java.

 ## Contributing
 Pull Requests and all other Community Contributions are essential for open source software.